 Since a steel case of such an impressive size would simply be too heavy, the Swiss engineers decided to craft the body of the new Zenith Pilot Montre d’Aeronef Type 20 from lightweight titanium alloy.

-It is nice to see that the dial of the watch reproduces a dial of the Zenith Type 20 deck watch from 1938.
-Although the fonts they use are slightly different ad the hands seem to be a trifle wider, and the small seconds indicator was transferred from the usual place at 6 hours to 9 o’clock, the only significant difference here is the introduction of a power reserve indicator, which is placed at 3 hours.
+It is nice to see that the dial of the limited edition model reproduces a dial of the Zenith Type 20 deck watch from 1938.
+Although the fonts they use are slightly different ad the hands are a trifle wider, and the small seconds indicator was transferred from the usual place at 6 hours to 9 o’clock, the only significant difference here is the introduction of a power reserve indicator, which is placed at 3 hours.

-As usual for an instrument of this sort, the dial of the piece is easily readable and lacks any excessive decoration.
+As usual for an instrument of this sort, the dial is easily readable and lacks any excessive decoration.

-Zenith plans to limit the whole lot to just 250 pieces, which seems to be reasonable, since the watch is probably doomed to become a pure collector’s item and will spend most of its life in some bank deposit box.
+Zenith plans to limit the whole lot to just 250 pieces, which is reasonable since the watch is probably doomed to become a pure collector’s item and will spend most of its life in some heavily-guarded bank vault.

 No information on price yet*.